liangzheng816/OfficeDocs-SharePoint/migration/spmt-workflow-report-and-error-codes.md

 # Migration workflow report and error codes

 When migrating SharePoint Server workflows to Microsoft 365 using the SharePoint Migration Tool (SPMT), reports are automatically generated.
-Any error codes encountered are listed below.
+Any error codes encountered are listed in the following table.

 ## Workflow migration reports